Shelters and bunkers come in many different shapes,

 of Iran's desire to build nuclear weapons.

-storm shelters.
-They even include underground homes that double
+to storm shelters.
+They even include underground homes that

-as these kinds of shelters.
-People who live in underground homes
+double as these kinds of shelters.
+People who live in underground

-are sheltered from many natural disasters and also have some
+homes are sheltered from many natural disasters and also have

 There are some old, abandoned underground U. S.